Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The number of Jews in Lebanon, estimated at 5,200 in 1948, rose in 1951 to about 9,000, of which 6,961 were Lebanese citizens and about 2,000 Jewish immigrants from Syria and Iraq.
 The Lebanese government allowed these immigrants to stay in the country, and some acquired Lebanese citizenship (other refugees, such as the Palestinians, were generally not naturalized).
 In 1950, the government even permitted Syrian and Iraqi Jews who had found sanctuary in Beirut to cross the border into Israel, under the supervision of the Israeli-Lebanese Mixed Armistice Commission (ILMAC).

-Apart from the blowing up of the Alliance Israélite Universelle school in Beirut in 1950, Lebanese Jews remained unharmed in the post-1948 period, although Arab nationalists sometimes forced Jews to donate money to the Palestinian cause.
+Apart from the blowing up of the Alliance Israélite Universelle school in Beirut in 1950, Lebanese Jews remained unharmed in the post-1948 period.
+However, Arab nationalists sometimes forced Jews to donate money to the Palestinian cause.
 Lebanese opposition parties, particularly the Socialist Party, which was led by Member of Parliament Emile Boustani (a Maronite Christian), several times demanded that Jewish property be confiscated and that Jews be discharged from government positions.
 In 1952, following mounting domestic and inter-Arab pressure, the government was compelled to discharge the two Jewish officers who served in the Lebanese army, but a few Jewish officials continued to work for the government.
 It is noteworthy that the Lebanese authorities did not limit the freedom of movement of Jews, and, except briefly in 1954, they were free to leave and enter the country at any time (the same freedom was enjoyed by Syrian Jews who had settled in Lebanon).
 Jews were also permitted to sell their property and take money out of the country in unlimited amounts.
 At no time were there ever limitations on their means of livelihood.
 Most of the Lebanese Jews were merchants, and a few were officials or artisans.

 Until 1958, when Lebanon’s first civil war broke out, the number of Jews in Lebanon remained at a level of about 9,000, making Lebanon the only Arab country in which the Jewish population increased after 1948.
 Only after 1958 did a large-scale exodus of Jews from Lebanon begin, as a result of the political unrest in the country.
-Many immigrated to the U.S. and Europe and several hundred went to Israel.
+Many immigrated to the U.S. and Europe, and several hundred went to Israel.

 Maghen Abraham Synagogue

-During the early stages of Lebanon’s second civil war (1975–1990), and especially after the paralysis of the state’s institutions in 1975–76 and Israel’s invasion in June 1982, the majority of the country’s Jews emigrated.
-Those who stayed, particularly in war-torn Beirut, suffered many hardships on account of the violence that waged in and around the Jewish quarter.
-The Israeli-Palestinian struggle in Lebanon, which reached its pinnacle in the 1982 War, and the struggle between armed Shi’a factions and the Israeli army in South Lebanon in its aftermath, also impinged on the local Jewish community.
-By 1980 there were only about 200 Jews left in Lebanon, and by the late 1980s and early 1990s, their number had dwindled to under 100.
-In mid-2002 it was reported that 67 Lebanese Jews had immigrated to Israel in the 1990–2001 period.
+By 1980, there were only about 200 Jews left in Lebanon, and by the late 1980s and early 1990s, their number had dwindled to under 100.
+In mid-2002, it was reported that 67 Lebanese Jews had immigrated to Israel in the 1990–2001 period.
 In 2004, the number of Jews remaining in Lebanon was probably not more than a few dozen.
 One estimate, from 2002, put their number at no more than 24, or at twice that figure, and another, from 2003, at 20.
-According to a report from 2004, the Jewish community in Lebanon included only a few members, mostly elderly women.
+According to a 2004 report, the Jewish community in Lebanon consisted of only a few members, mostly elderly women.
 All of these Jews lived in Beirut and its vicinity.

-The Lebanese military erected several tall observation posts along the Israeli border in early 2016, from which they can observe Israeli military installations, portions of the security fence, civilian roads, and many kibbutzim and towns.
+The Lebanese military erected several tall observation posts along the Israeli border in early 2016, from which they could observe Israeli military installations, portions of the security fence, civilian roads, and many kibbutzim and towns.
 Israeli civilians living in these areas have expressed concern that these observation towers may fall into the hands of Hezbollah during a future conflict.

 Lebanese Prime Minister Saad Hariri unexpectedly resigned on November 4, 2017, during a trip to Saudi Arabia, saying his life was in danger and accusing Iran of causing “devastation and chaos.”
 Saudi Foreign Minister Adel al-Jubeir subsequently described Hezbollah as a “first-class terrorist organization” that should lay down its arms and respect Lebanon’s sovereignty.
 He accused Hezbollah of destabilizing the region, and said: “consultations and coordination between peace-loving countries and Lebanon-loving countries are underway to try to find a way that would restore sovereignty to Lebanon and reduce the negative action which Hezbollah is conducting in Lebanon.”

-In early 2018, the IDF began construction of a tens-of-meters-high concrete wall along the Lebanon-Israel border, to keep Hezbollah operatives from infiltrating Israeli territory.
+In early 2018, the IDF began construction of a tens-of-meters-high concrete wall along the Lebanon-Israel border to keep Hezbollah operatives from infiltrating Israeli territory.
 A representative from the United Nations Interim Force in Lebanon (UNIFIL) announced that the organization was closely monitoring the construction to ensure the work stays on the Israeli side of the border to prevent unnecessary tension.

 Attitude Toward Israel

-Prior to the establishment of the State of Israel in 1948, there were contacts held between Zionist leaders and some leaders of Lebanon’s Maronite community.
+Before the establishment of the State of Israel in 1948, contacts were held between Zionist leaders and some leaders of Lebanon’s Maronite community.
 However, from 1943, when Lebanon’s inter-communal settlement – the National Pact – was reached, the bulk of that country’s leaders, from all communities, threw in their lot with the Arab states.
 Thus, in the 1948 War, Lebanon participated with the other Arab states, although its army adopted a defensive strategy and declined to cross the international border with Palestine.
 In fact, apart from several skirmishes, its army fought only one battle against the Israeli army, in Malikiyya on June 5–6, 1948.

 On March 23, 1949, an Armistice Agreement between Lebanon and Israel was signed at Rosh Ha-Nikrah / Ras al-Nakoura, fixing the former international boundary between Palestine and Lebanon as the armistice line; accordingly, Israel evacuated 14 Lebanese villages that its army had occupied during the latter phases of the fighting.
-From then on, the Lebanese-Israel border was generally quiet for a period of almost 20 years: there were few serious violations of the Armistice Agreement, farmers from both countries met frequently in a friendly manner, and occasional crossings of the border by individuals were quietly solved by contacts between Israeli and Lebanese army officers, mainly through ILMAC.
+From then on, the Lebanese-Israeli border was generally quiet for a period of almost 20 years: there were few serious violations of the Armistice Agreement, farmers from both countries met frequently in a friendly manner, and occasional crossings of the border by individuals were quietly solved by contacts between Israeli and Lebanese army officers, mainly through ILMAC.
 Israel also allowed Maronite dignitaries from Lebanon to visit their coreligionists in Israel.

 From that time, the question of whether or not to permit armed Palestinian attacks against Israel from Lebanese territory became a major contentious issue in the country’s political arena: While pan-Arab and Leftist movements, which were supported by the revolutionary Arab states (mainly Egypt and Syria), supported the Palestinian demand for freedom of action throughout the state and across its border, others, including several Maronite-led parties like the Phalanges, opposed it and called upon the government in Beirut to restrain the Palestinians.

 By April 1969, the cabinet had to resign because of widespread internal disorder that threatened to deteriorate into full-scale civil war, and Lebanon was thrown into a political crisis that lasted for seven months.
-Isolated in the inter-Arab arena and strongly censured by Syria, which closed its border with Lebanon, thus effectively sealing it off from the Arab hinterland, the government in Beirut was compelled to accept Nasser’s mediation and, on Nov.
-3, 1969, the Cairo Agreement was signed between Lebanon and the PLO.
-The agreement sought to guarantee both the territorial integrity and sovereignty of Lebanon and the interests of the Palestinian factions: While recognizing the presence and activity of the Palestinians in Lebanon and assigning them special areas and points through which they could penetrate into Israel, it forbade shooting across the border, in order not to involve Lebanon.
-However, the Palestinians exploited the government’s weakness and established themselves along the entire Lebanese-Israel border, resulting in a sharp rise in the frequency of attacks against Israel from Lebanese territory.
+Isolated in the inter-Arab arena and strongly censured by Syria, which closed its border with Lebanon, thus effectively sealing it off from the Arab hinterland, the government in Beirut was compelled to accept Nasser’s mediation and, on November 3, 1969, the Cairo Agreement was signed between Lebanon and the PLO.
+The agreement sought to guarantee both the territorial integrity and sovereignty of Lebanon and the interests of the Palestinian factions: While recognizing the presence and activity of the Palestinians in Lebanon and assigning them special areas and points through which they could penetrate Israel, it forbade shooting across the border, in order not to involve Lebanon.
+However, the Palestinians exploited the government’s weakness.
+They established themselves along the entire Lebanese-Israel border, resulting in a sharp rise in the frequency of attacks against Israel from Lebanese territory.
 Israel retaliated by dispatching armored units into Lebanon’s territory and by shelling Palestinian positions, and the results were a general deterioration of the situation in South Lebanon and the flight of thousands of villagers, mostly Shi’a Muslims, to Beirut.

 In June 1982, Israeli forces moved into Lebanon to remove the threat of Palestinian attacks on its territory.
 Israel also hoped to expel the Palestinian factions from Lebanon and install a pro-Israeli government in Beirut.
 Israel was successful in attaining its first goal, and, following a siege imposed on Beirut by its army, most PLO fighters exited the city.
-But its second goal was effectively thwarted when President-elect Bashir Gemayel was assassinated and an agreement signed between Israel and Lebanon on May 17, 1983, under American auspices was effectively undermined by Syria and its local allies.
+But its second goal was effectively thwarted when President-elect Bashir Gemayel was assassinated, and an agreement signed between Israel and Lebanon on May 17, 1983, under American auspices was effectively undermined by Syria and its local allies.

 In the 1985–2000 period, Israel and its local proxy, the South Lebanese Army, attempted to hold on to this border area, which they referred to as the “Security Zone,” despite incessant attacks by Lebanese factions, especially the Shi’a Hezbollah movement.
-However, despite the cost in lives and two large-scale operations launched by its army in Lebanon in 1993 and in 1996, Israel’s efforts there came to naught, and following mounting domestic pressures Israel withdrew its forces from Lebanon in May 2000.
+However, despite the cost in lives and two large-scale operations launched by its army in Lebanon in 1993 and in 1996, Israel’s efforts there came to naught.
+Following mounting domestic pressures, Israel withdrew its forces from Lebanon in May 2000.
 Subsequently, despite several minor clashes between Hezbollah and the Israeli army, particularly in the disputed Shebaa Farms (an area formally part of the Golan Heights but which the Shi’a movement claimed to be Lebanese territory), the Israeli-Lebanese border was more or less calm until the violent clashes of summer 2006.

 Following four rounds of voting, the Lebanese parliament elected Michel Aoun as President on October 31, 2016.
 Aoun had previously served as a General in the Lebanese military and as the Lebanese Prime Minister from September 1988 to October 1990, after which he was exiled to France until 2005.
 During his inaugural address on October 31, 2016, Aoun promised his people that he would “not spare any efforts to protect Lebanon from Israel and liberate the remainder of our lands.”
 Aoun is sympathetic to Hezbollah, and his political party signed a Memorandum of Understanding with the group in 2006.